elastic/kibana/src/plugins/data/server/server.api.md

     query?: any;
 }

-// Warning: (ae-forgotten-export) The symbol "SharedGlobalConfig" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "getDefaultSearchParams" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function getDefaultSearchParams(config: SharedGlobalConfig): {
+export function getDefaultSearchParams(config: SharedGlobalConfig_2): {
     timeout: string;
     ignoreUnavailable: boolean;
     restTotalHitsAsInt: boolean;